 - Does Monday have a mobile project management app?
 Yes, it’s available for Android and iOS

 Asana has a large user base which is a testament to its ability to manage tasks.
-That might be due to how many other apps it seamlessly integrates with, sure to be a selling point with many.
+This large user base might be due to Asana’s integrations with other apps, likely a selling point for many.
 It also has a full slate of features, from Gantt charts to kanban boards, though some of its features are in-app and others require plug-ins.

-One of the main setbacks as a task management tool is the fact that tasks can only be assigned to one person.
+One of the main setbacks of Asana as a task management tool is the fact that tasks can only be assigned to one person.
 If you have a team working together on executing a task, there’s no way to assign it to multiple people.
 There’s also no time tracking feature to determine how long a team member has spent working on a task, which can make staying on schedule and budget a challenge.
+Asana is a popular tool, but has tracking drawbacks that leave many looking for an alternative.
+Check out the best Asana alternatives of 2023.

 - Premium plan: $10.99 user/month